Just like lucky bamboo, Growing Arrowhead Plant in Water is possible easily! You can keep it in decorative vases and jars for forever.

 Where Can You Keep It?

 The Arrowhead plant makes for an excellent ornamental addition to every home decor style.
-Grow it in a beautiful terrarium or place it on a coffee table as a centerpiece, give it space on a shelf or reading desk–it’ll look awesome.
+Grow it in a beautiful terrarium or place it on a coffee table as a centre piece, give it space on a shelf or reading desk–it’ll look awesome.